sami-dca/sami_dca/PAPER.md

 In this case, a group of attackers modifies their client's configuration to one that is insecure.
-This will result in a different network from the usual users' - what we call a fork.
+This will result in a different network from the usual users' - a fork.
 This is due to the fact that Sami clients are very rigid regarding other nodes' configuration, and will discard any malformed requests.

 ### Attackers consensus

-If a group of seemingly normal users join a network but are controller by attackers, there is next to nothing they will be able to do, unless the network is very small, in which case the dark network architecture can be endangered.
+If a group of seemingly normal users controlled by attackers were to join the network, there is next to nothing they will be able to do, unless the network is very small, in which case the dark network architecture can be endangered.

-To avoid this kind of situation, there is a built-in threshold of contacts one must know before starting to send identifying requests.
+To avoid this kind of situation, there is a built-in threshold of unique contacts ^1 one must know before starting to send identifying requests.
-However, this preemptive measure will not be enough if 49 out of 50 clients are controlled by a bad actor !
+However, this preemptive measure will not be enough if 49 out of 50 clients are controlled by bad actors !

 A simple measure against this type of attack is simply to have a group of legitimate users on the network.
 They don't even need to add up to 50% of the network or more ; for any additional user, it becomes exponentially harder to identify each one.

+1. two contacts are considered unique if they have a different public address.
+   The client will try to translate DNS names to IP addresses.
+   Local network contacts are all considered unique.

 ## Flooding attacks

 Flooding attacks consist in flooding the network with requests.
 At the moment, no solution is implemented, but is being actively worked on.

-The easy way out would be to implement proof-of-work, and while it is very efficient pre-quantum, it has terrible effects on power consumption, and massively contributes to climate change (cf Bitcoin).
+The easy way out would be to implement proof-of-work, and while it is efficient pre-quantum, it has terrible effects on power consumption, and massively contributes to climate change (cf Bitcoin).

+Another option would be to implement a per-``Contact`` measure, which would ignore ``Requests`` sent by a ``Contact`` when spamming.

 ## Deny attacks

 A deny attack consists, for an attacker, to not forward any or part of the requests he receives.
-It is pretty hard to find out whether a client denies requests, and the effects of this attack can be various.

-No solution is yet implemented.
+While there are statistical ways of finding that (e.g. statistical association), none is yet implemented.

 However, a simple counter-measure is simply to have a significant part of legitimate users on the P2P network.

 # Terms

-## *Note on formatting*
+### *Note on formatting*

 In the structure definition, the format used is :
 - `Type` `value_name` - A quick description of the value

 Several times, "timestamps" are mentioned.
-They are logged as UNIX seconds ;
+They are formatted as UNIX seconds ;
 [more on this subject](https://www.unixtimestamp.com/).

 ## Client